-- 2. Place the power switch $\boxed{1}$ in the 0 (OFF) position. - 3.
+- 2. Place the power switch 0 in the 0 (OFF) position.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 3.
 Plug the power cord into the power connector 2 and then into the connector for the primary power source. - 4.
-Place the power switch 1 in the 1 (ON) position.
+Place the power switch 0 in the 1 (ON) position.
+Note that you should press the side marked 0 so that the side marked 1 becomes visible.